HewlettPackard/hpe-sd-cloud/kubernetes/helm/charts/README.md

 Several Kibana indexes are preloaded in Kibana in order to display logs of Service Activator's activity.

-ELK will deploy in the default namespace if no namespace is set in the helm install parameter, you can also use the parameter "monitoringNamespace" to set a customized namespace for ELK .
+ELK will deploy in the default namespace if no namespace is set in the helm install parameter, you can also use the parameter "monitoringNamespace" to set a customized namespace for ELK.

 Elasticsearch requires vm.max_map_count to be at least 262144, therefore before ELK deployment check if your OS already sets up this number to a higher value.